syncfusion-content/flutter-docs/Flutter/DateRangePicker/selections.md

 {% endtabs %}

 ## Range selection mode
-You can select a single date range in `SfDateRangePicker`  view by using `DateRangePickerSelectionMode` as range
+You can select a single date range in `SfDateRangePicker`  view by using `DateRangePickerSelectionMode` as `range`.

 {% tabs %}
 {% highlight Dart %}